charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 [AWS IAM](https://aws.amazon.com/iam/) credentials can be used for authentication and authorisation on your **Charmed Kubernetes** cluster without regard to where it is hosted.
-The only requirement is that both the client machine running `kubectl` and the master nodes are able to reach AWS in order to get and validate tokens.
+The only requirement is that both the client machine running `kubectl` and the nodes running the webhook pod(s) are able to reach AWS in order to get and validate tokens.

 ### Installing